 While the rest of the nation instituted stringent restrictions and longer residency for divorce, Nevada maintained a short six-month residency for those who wished to divorce.
 Reno went a step further, adopting liberal grounds for divorce and in 1927 shortening the residency requirement to 90 days.
 The minimum residency was shortened further in 1931 to only six weeks.
 Word quickly spread about Reno’s permissive regulations, and by the early 1920s, the town had become a haven for those seeking divorce.
 Between 1929 and 1967, there were more than 159,000 divorces granted in Reno.

-Reno also was growing as a gambling town.
-It saw the opening of Harold’s Club in 1935 and Harrah’s Casino in 1937.
+Reno also was growing as a gambling town and saw the opening of Harold’s Club in 1935 and Harrah’s Casino in 1937.
 The passing of a corporate gaming act in 1969 laid the groundwork for large-scale resorts run by major corporations.
 In 1966, eccentric tycoon Howard Hughes arrived in Las Vegas and began buying casinos, changing the face of The Strip.
 Always desiring to be the biggest and best, Hughes set a new standard for the hotel and casino industry.
-Following the Hughes example of striving to always one-up the competition, the MGM Grand opened its doors in Reno in 1978 as the largest casino in the area while casino moguls such as Steve Wynn opened mega-resorts on the Las Vegas Strip.
+Following Hughes’ example of striving to always “one-up” the competition, the MGM Grand opened its doors in Reno in 1978 as the largest casino in the area while casino moguls such as Steve Wynn opened mega-resorts on the Las Vegas Strip.

-While Las Vegas and Reno were booming, the desert 65 miles northwest of Las Vegas was undergoing another kind of explosion.
-In 1951, the U.S. military began testing atomic weapons, first above ground and after 1963, only underground.
-The testing ended in 1992, and in 2004 the test site began offering tours of the area.
+While Las Vegas and Reno were booming, the desert 65 miles northwest of Las Vegas was undergoing another kind of explosion – in 1951 the U.S. military began testing atomic weapons, first above ground and after 1963 only underground.
+The testing ended in 1992, and in 2004, tours began to be offered of the test site.

-Nevada has changed over the years, but for the most part, tourism has remained its No. 1 industry — one that the Nevada Commission on Tourism continually develops.
-In 2004, the Nevada Commission on Tourism became the first United States entity to be licensed to advertise in China.
+Nevada has undergone many changes and growth spurts over the years, but tourism has remained its No. 1 industry.
+In 2004 it hit a benchmark, attracting more than 50 million visitors and generating $40 billion in tourism revenue.
+Also in 2004, the Nevada Commission on Tourism became the first and only United States entity to be licensed to advertise in China.
 The China National Tourism Administration (CNTA) estimates that 90 percent of Chinese travelers to the United States go to Nevada, part of the reason that it awarded the license to Nevada.
 Within just a few years, eight Chinese cities or provinces signed friendship agreements with Nevada to further promote tourism between Nevada and China.
-In 2010, more than 50 million visitors came to Nevada, generating $47 billion in total travel spending.